High-Rate-SHM-Working-Group/Dataset-1-High-Rate-Drop-Tower-Data-set/README.md

 <img src="images/candata.png" alt="drawing" width="600"/>
 </p>
 <p align="center">
-Figure 2: Deacceleration data for test 1, 3, and 5.
+Figure 2: Deacceleration data for test 1, 3, and 5 for accelerometer #1 (top) and accelerometer #2 (bottom).
 </p>

 Figure 3 is presents the experimental test configuration where the package is mounted on a MTS-66 shock test system designed to generate various impact conditions